xexyl/jparse/README.md

 # Uninstalling

-If you wish to deobfuscate your system a bit :-), you can uninstall the programs, library and header files by running:
+If you wish to deobfuscate your system a bit :-), you can uninstall the programs, library and header files by running as root or by sudo:

 ```sh
 make uninstall